What I Learnt from Analysing 7 Million Log File Events

 Because I faced so many cases where I should have known better, I decided to start noting down everything I learnt in the last ten months when working on a project.
 This project involved looking at server log files and then optimising the crawl budget based on findings.

-This blog post is not about an SEO case study, but more of a research and learnings piece based on my experience of over 7.2 million user agent events.
+This blog post is not about an SEO case study, but more of a research and learnings piece based on my experience of over 7.2 million user agent events, which is he has followed up with more insights on his blog.

 The only user agent I tracked during this research is Googlebot’s, which had 124 different user agents and several thousand real IP addresses.